 Departments that offer post-baccalaureate certificate programs are: Chemical and Biological Engineering; Chemistry; Civil, Architectural, and Environmental Engineering; Computer Science; Electrical and Computer Engineering; Food Science and Nutrition; Humanities; Information Technology and Management; Mechanical, Materials, and Aerospace Engineering; Physics; and Psychology.
 Certificate programs are also offered by the Stuart School of Business.

 Gainful Employment Information

 As of July 1, 2011, institutions must disclose the following information about each of the institution’s certificate programs that lead to gainful employment: the name of the certificate program, the Classification of Instructional Programs Code (CIP) and the Standard Occupation Code (SOC), tuition and fee charges, the typical cost of books and supplies, and the average cost of room and board.
-As of July 1, 2017, disclosures must be made available online for each program as well as delivered personally to prospective students.
+As of July 1, 2017, disclosures must be made available online for each program on the individual program page.

 Illinois Institute of Technology's accreditor does not require the calculation of job placement rates and therefore the university is unable to disclose such rates.
 Once the National Center of Education Statistics (NCES) publishes its methodology for calculating placement rates, the university will use it to calculate such rates.

 Per Gainful Employment guidelines, if the number of students who completed a Gainful Employment program during the award year was less than ten, the school cannot disclose median loan debt and on-time completion rate for privacy reasons.